dvamvourellis/dvamvourellis.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Currently I work as an AI Engineer at Millennium Management, specializing in the research and development of AI-driven solutions that augment fundamental equity research and support data-informed investment strategies.
-Currently, I am working as Quantitative Researcher at BlackRock’s Investment AI Group, developing machine learning and NLP solutions to aid investment processes.
-Previously, I worked as a data scientist for [Intelligencia AI](https://www.intelligencia.ai/), building Natural Language Processing models to uncover trends and emerging areas of innovation in clinical research.
+Previously, I worked as a Quantitative Researcher at BlackRock’s Investment AI Group, developing machine learning and NLP solutions to aid investment processes.
+Before that, I worked as a data scientist for [Intelligencia AI](https://www.intelligencia.ai/), building Natural Language Processing models to uncover trends and emerging areas of innovation in clinical research.

 In December 2020, I graduated with a Masters in Data Science from Harvard’s Institute for Applied Computational Sciences, where I conducted machine learning research at [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io/), focusing on uncertainty estimation for deep models.
 Before that, I graduated first in my class with a BS in Computer Science and Mathematics at the University of Edinburgh.